futursimple/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

 ## Running Strapi

-To start the Strapi application, run the following command in the project folder:
+To start the Strapi application, run the following command in your project folder created during the "Creating a Strapi project" step:

 <code-group>